eriktaylor/ai-agent-moat/README.md

 ## What is an AI Agent?

 Unlike a simple chatbot, the AI agent in this project is a more sophisticated system designed to achieve a complex goal.
-It operates with a distinct workflow:

-* **A Reasoning Engine:** It uses a powerful Large Language Model (Google's Gemini 2.5 Flash) for reasoning and analysis.
-* **A Set of Tools:** It has access to real-world information through tools like Google Search, a PDF-parsing web scraper, and the Yahoo Finance API.
-* **A Workflow with Personas:** The agent gathers data through a multi-tiered search strategy that includes official news, critical reports, and discussions from retail investor forums (like Reddit and Seeking Alpha).
-It then uses this data to reason from multiple distinct investor "personas" including a **Market Investor**, a **Value Investor**, and a **Devil's Advocate** to provide a balanced and nuanced analysis.
+It operates with a distinct workflow, combining a Reasoning Engine (Google's Gemini 2.5 Flash) with a Set of Tools to access real-world information like financial data, live news, and social media.
+The agent's core logic is a Workflow with Personas, where it gathers data through a multi-tiered search strategy and then reasons from multiple distinct investor perspectives including a **Market Investor**, a **Value Investor**, and a **Devil's Advocate** to provide a balanced and nuanced analysis.

 ---